looker-open-source/sdk-codegen/dart/looker_sdk/README.md

 ## Add to project

-Add following to project `pubspec.yaml` dependencies.
+Add the following to project `pubspec.yaml` dependencies.
 Replace `{SHA}` with the sha of the version of the SDK you want to use (a more permanent solution may be added in the future).

 ```
   looker_sdk: